Kohei Ando

-Kohei Ando (born February 1, 1944) is a Japanese experimental filmmaker, videographer, director, cinematographer, screenwriter, executive producer, and Professor Emeritus of Cinema at Waseda University.
+Kohei Ando (安藤紘平, Andō Kōhei) is a Japanese experimental filmmaker, videographer, director, cinematographer, screenwriter, executive producer, and Professor Emeritus of Cinema at Waseda University.
 He is credited as one of the earliest figures in the rise of video art in Japan during the 1960s and 1970s, and a pioneer in Japanese experimental filmmaking.

 Ando's rich artistic output is heavily influenced by his Waseda University education, participation in Shuji Terayama's avant-garde Tenjo Sajiki theatrical troupe, and interests in film, literature, and theater.
 He is celebrated as one of the first Japanese directors to employ image processing and video feedback with newly available video technology into the filmmaking process.

 Throughout his career, Ando has created a diverse range of films whose narrative structures and visual designs are markedly different from one another, from the abstractionism of Oh!
 My Mother (1969) to the fusion of Western Art History and Japanese culture in Whispers of Vermeer (1998).

 As a filmmaker and video artist, Ando's career is largely defined by his multidisciplinary nature in which he actively engaged in several projects that overlapped between his participation in Tenjo Sajiki, employment at the Tokyo Broadcasting System, and pursuit of independent filmmaking.

 As of 2021, Ando's most recent film is a 2003 documentary on the French Post-Impressionist painter Henri Rousseau.
 Soon after his completion of the documentary short, Ando assumed teaching and advisory positions at his alma mater Waseda University in which he taught Cinema and launched the Kohei Ando Film Laboratory production company.

 He is a member of the International Committee of the Directors Guild of Japan, and he serves as the Programming Advisor of the Tokyo International Film Festival.

 Early life and education (1944–1968)

-Ando was born on February 1, 1944, in Beijing, China.
+Ando was born on 1 February 1944, in Beijing, China.
 He entered Waseda University in 1962 where he earned his bachelor's degree from the Faculty of Science and Engineering in 1968.
 During his undergraduate studies, Ando developed his passions for literature, film, and theater and chose to embark on a career in cinema.
 Additionally, his participation in a UNESCO Foreign Exchange program to the L’Ecole Centrale in Paris in 1965 further informed his decision to pursue filmmaking.